EDE 380 Literacy for Early Childhood and Elementary Teachers

 This portion describes how you will document whether your students met the outcomes in Section #2 above.
 This portion must be filled out in advance, before you teach the module.
 It is required that your plan include examples of at least one tangible artifact that will demonstrate and assess student learning, and that you have a method for assessing that artifact, preferably something you can attach to examples of student work.
 Non-tangible assessments like “participation” or “observation” will not be sufficient, though such assessments can certainly be a small part of this section.

-NOTE: Sections 1-4 will be turned in to the instructor in draft form prior to your teaching of the module, and must receive instructor approval before you teach the module.
+NOTE: For the first module, Sections 1-4 will be turned in to the instructor in draft form prior to your teaching of the module, and must receive instructor approval before you teach the module.
 It also is important that you share your plans with your cooperating teacher prior to teaching.
 For this reason, it is recommended that you begin planning well in advance of your expected teaching day(s).
+For the second module, instructor feedback will be available if students submit drafts in a timely manner, but submission of a first draft is not strictly required for that module.
+Those who receive grades below 80% on the first module's final draft are strongly urged to submit a draft for Module #2.

 PART B: POST-TEACHING ELEMENTS (to be completed after teaching the module)